Anthony Tommasini

 Anthony Carl Tommasini (born April 14, 1948) is an American music critic and author who specializes in classical music.
 Described as "a discerning critic, whose taste, knowledge and judgment have made him a must-read", Tommasini was the chief classical music critic for The New York Times from 2000 to 2021.
-Also a pianist, he has released two CDS and two books on the music of his colleague and mentor, the composer and critic Virgil Thomson.
+Also a pianist, he has released two CDs and two books on the music of his colleague and mentor, the composer and critic Virgil Thomson.

-A classical music enthusiast since his youth, Tommasini attended both Yale University and Boston University to study piano, and then taught music at Emerson College.
+A classical music enthusiast since his youth, Tommasini attended both Yale University and Boston University to study piano and then taught music at Emerson College.
 In 1986 he left academia to write music criticism for The Boston Globe.
-Tommasini joined the Times in 1996 and became their chief classical music critic in 2000 for over two decades.
-He traveled to cover important premieres of contemporary classical music, encouraged diversity in both classical repertoire and ensembles, and wrote books covering influential operas and composers.
+Tommasini joined the Times in 1996 and became its chief classical music critic in 2000 for over two decades.
+He traveled to cover important premieres of contemporary classical music, encouraged diversity in both classical repertoire and ensembles, and wrote books, notably The Indispensable Composers: A Personal Guide.

 Early life and education

 Anthony Carl Tommasini was born in Brooklyn, New York, on April 14, 1948.
 (Note: See Tommasini's full name, Anthony Carl Tommasini, in Tommasini (1984)) He grew up in a family of five in Malverne on Long Island, New York.
 Though his parents were not musically inclined, Tommasini was interested in classical music from a young age.
-Beginning piano lessons in his youth, at 16 years of age he won a piano competition at The Town Hall in Manhattan, performing a Mozart concerto.
-From age 15 on, he regularly attended the Metropolitan Opera, with operas by Puccini being particular favorites.
+Beginning piano lessons in his youth, at 16 he won a piano competition at The Town Hall in Manhattan, performing a Mozart concerto.
+His piano teacher encouraged him to seek out Bach's Mass in B Minor.
+It proved formative: "I was emotionally overcome.
+And yes, I sensed immediately that Mrs. Gehrig was right about this mastepiece."
+From age 15 on, he regularly attended the Metropolitan Opera, with operas by Puccini being his favorites.
 Other formative performances included Joan Sutherland as Lucia in Donizetti's Lucia di Lammermoor; Birgit Nilsson as the title role of Puccini's Turandot; Renata Tebaldi as Mimì in Puccini's La bohème; and Leontyne Price as the title role of Verdi's Aida.
-From his teens, Tommasini also cites a performance of Leonard Bernstein conducting the New York Philharmonic in Beethoven's Symphony No. 3 and Stravinsky's The Rite of Spring as particularly inspirational.
+Tommasini also cites a performance of Leonard Bernstein conducting the New York Philharmonic in Beethoven's Symphony No. 3 and Stravinsky's The Rite of Spring as having been particularly inspirational when he was in his teens.
 He was a fan of the pianist Rudolf Serkin, whose recitals he frequently attended, and was overwhelmed by Stravinsky conducting his Symphony of Psalms at the Lincoln Center.
 A graduate of Saint Paul's School in Garden City, New York, Tommasini studied piano with Donald Currier at Yale University, receiving a Bachelor of Arts (1970) and a Master of Music (1972).
 He subsequently earned a Doctor of Musical Arts (1982) from Boston University, during which he studied with the pianist Leonard Shure.
 A decade later, he won the 1998 Boston University School of Music Distinguished Alumni Award.